Sequestering carbon, providing wildlife habitats and helping a local community

 - Over 20 different species of native broad leaf trees - including Olea Africana, Cordia Africana, Ehretia Cymosa

-- Significant community benefits - education & new skills, providing employment
+- Significant community benefits - providing education, new skills and employment

 - Water regulation provided via groundwater recharge